srihareendra/HR-Analytics/ConfigureIntegration.md

 ### STEP 4: Design your Mapping and run the integration

+ODI makes it easy to create mappings between your data sources and targets to refine and cleanse the data using both both both ETL and E-LT methods.
+You can apply extensive filters as you do mappings and more.
 We will now create our mapping from our source to the target.

 - Go back to the **Projects** section and select your project.
 Under **First Folder**, go to right-click on **Mappings** and create a new mapping.